Pylons/substanced/docs/sdi.rst

 References
 ==========

-With the built-in support for :doc:`references <references>`, Substanced D helps manage relationships between resources.
+With the built-in support for :doc:`references <references>`, Substance D helps manage relationships between resources.
 The SDI provides a UI into the reference service.